-Secretary of Education Betsy DeVos designated the following senior agency officials to lead the Department of Education's efforts to implement the law and support the necessary cross-office and cross-agency coordination.
+The following senior agency officials have been designated to lead the Department of Education's efforts to implement the law and support the necessary cross-office and cross-agency coordination.

 As guidance is received and these officials work within and across agencies, the Department of Education looks forward to reporting its successes in implementing the law and supporting the strategic use of data.